Does ROCKSOLAR Offer Free Shipping?

-- Do not heat the unit, or dispose of it in the fire, water, or other liquids.
+- Do not heat the unit or dispose of it in fire, water, or other liquids.
 Keep away from high temperatures.
 Do not expose the unit to direct sunlight.
-Avoid using the power station in freezing temperature as the capacity of the battery would decrease.
+Avoid using the power station in freezing temperatures, as the battery capacity would decrease.

-- Keep away from high humidity, dusty places.
+- Keep away from high humidity and dusty places.

 - Do not disassemble or reassemble this unit.

 - Do not drop, place heavy objects on, or allow a strong impact on this unit.

 - This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities or lack of experience and knowledge unless they have been given supervision or instruction concerning the use of the appliance by a person responsible for their safety.